Skip to main content

 • Matched - Filters to items that currently exist in your SI catalog.

-• Close - Filters to items considered close matches to Items in your SI catalog.
+• Close - Filters to items considered close matches to items in your SI catalog.

 • Duplicate - Filters to records in the CSV file that are duplicates of each other based on manufacturer and model.